omidarmat/webDevNotes/react/react.md

 So how do we update a component on the screen when some data changes or when we need to respond to some event like a click?

 2. **PRICIPLE:** React updates a component view by re-rendering the entire component whenever the underlying data changes.
-Re-rendering means that React calls the component function again.
+Re-rendering means that **React calls the component function again**.
 React removes the entire component view and replaces it with a new view each time a re-render needs to happen.
-React preserves the component state throughout re-renders, unless the component disappears from UI entirely which we call **unmounting**.
+React **preserves the component state throughout re-renders**, unless the component disappears from UI entirely which we call **unmounting**.
-3. It is when the state is update that a component is automatically re-rendered.
+3. It is when the state is updated that a component is automatically re-rendered.

-Now here is a flow of what happens in this process in the actually application.
+Now here is a flow of what happens in this process in the actual application.
 Imagine there is an event handler in the view, for instance, on a button that the user can click:

 1. The moment that button is clicked, we can update a piece of state using the **setter function** coming from the `useState()` hook.
 2. When React notices that a state has changed, it will automatically re-render the component, which will result in the updated view for the component.